-Dogecoin was founded in 2013 by Billy Markus and Jackson Palmer.
+Dogecoin (DOGE) was launched in December 2013 as a joke by Billy Markus and Jackson Palmer.
 The pair had the idea of creating a cryptocurrency that had a broader appeal than existing digital assets.
 They decided to base the currency on the Shiba Inu meme that had been the subject of a viral craze in 2013.
 The meme typically has a picture of a Japanese Shiba Inu dog surrounded by Comic Sans text saying things like “much wow.”

 Markus and Palmer decided to adopt the popular meme for their cryptocurrency.
 They forked Dogecoin from Luckycoin, which is now obsolete, but was itself forked from Litecoin.
 Therefore, although it’s a proof of work blockchain, Dogecoin doesn’t use the same SHA-256 mining algorithm as Bitcoin and its many forks, meaning it can’t be mined with Bitcoin ASIC mining equipment.
 Dogecoin, and Litecoin, use the Scrypt algorithm, so miners use dedicated Scrypt mining hardware.

 One month after its launch, the coin was already showing exponential growth in value, from $0.0004155 on the 18th of January 2014 to $0.002168 on the 21st of the same month.
 This represented a growth of over 500% in only three days.
 Today, Dogecoin remains one of the most popular coins, funding Olympic sports teams and charitable causes, among other things.

 Dogecoin vs Bitcoin